cantide5ga/flux-test-rig/README.md

 Optionally Typescript type definitions via [Typings](https://www.npmjs.com/package/typings): `typings install npm:flux-test-rig --save-dev`

 ###Example
-The flux-test-rig project tests are a great reference.
+The flux-test-rig project tests are a great reference!
+*not packaged; look for it on github*

 ###Usage
 setup: